Filippos-Dakis/Quantum-Optics-Lab/README.md

   ## Information and Guidelines
   All the scripts were developed with Python 3.11.9, but they are expected to work for all 3.0+ python versions.

-  This file contains two classes:
+  This reciprocity contains two classes:
   - src/CoherentBasis.py
   - src/FockBasis.py

   which define two types of objects.
 The first one, CoherentBasis.py , refers to Coherent states basis of the Qunatum Harmonic Oscillator (QHO), while the second, FockBasis.py, refers to the number/Fock states of the QHO.

-  The file also includes two jupyter notebook examples:
+  The reciprocity also includes two jupyter notebook examples:
   - CoherentBasis_Example_1.ipynb
   - FockBasis_Example_1.ipynb